Pandeysandeepak/NutriBody/README.md

 # TheBalancedBeing
-The is the personal project deals with the diet and healthcare
+Thei project deals with the diet and healthcare